 Stallman‘s influences on hacker culture also include the famous Emacs editor.
 On UNIX systems, GNU Emacs‘s popularity rivaled that of another editor vi, spawning an editor war.
 Stallman‘s take on this was to canonize himself as St. IGNUcius of the Church of Emacs and acknowledge that “vi vi vi is the editor of the beast,” while “using a free version of vi is not a sin; it is a penance“.
 While on the other side supporters of vi have created an opposing Cult of viand argued by the more hardline Emacs users to be an attempt to “ape their betters“.
 Richard Stallman has written many essays on software freedom and since the early 1990s has been an outspoken political campaigner for the free software movement, which he has devoted the bulk of his life.

-At yovisto you can learn more about software freedom activist Richard Stallman in a lecture he gave at the University of Calgary in 2005 on ‘The Danger of Software Patents‘.
+At yovisto academic video search you can learn more about software freedom activist Richard Stallman in a lecture he gave at the University of Calgary in 2005 on ‘The Danger of Software Patents‘.

 References and Further Reading: